-From the moment your child is born, you just knew that they are extraordinary.
-Each milestone reached and every developmental milestone made only serve to further reaffirm your beliefs that your little one was surely a genius.
+From the moment your child is born, you just know that they are extraordinary.
+Each milestone reached and every developmental milestone may only serve to further reaffirm your beliefs that your little one is surely a genius.
 I know I'm definitely guilty of seeing my 5-week-old son's ability to roll over from his tummy to his back as confirmation that I had given birth to the next Einstein.
-Though I'm not necessarily suggesting you run out the door to fill out a Mensa application, there are some early signs your kid will be smart, according to experts not just intuition.
+Though I'm not necessarily suggesting you run out the door to fill out a Mensa application, there are some early signs your kid will be smart — according to experts, not just intuition.

 There have been plenty of jokes made in film and television (an episode of Portlandia about a preschooler named Grover comes to mind) about parents so focused on their child's future success that they begin to prep them for the Ivy League before they're even potty-trained.
 However, if your child is truly on the path to being gifted, then there are some things to watch out and be prepared for to nurture your child's blossoming brain.